lukaszkups/lukaszkups.net/contents/notes--list/list/2020-12-31-summary-of-the-year-2020.md

 This website has been seen by ~24k unique visitors in total (+6k more than last year).

-## Small wins

-I've managed to keep up with [writing weekly summaries](/notes/?category=lkweekly) of my life for the whole year!

-I've beaten my life record (and goal to reach before the end of 2020) of doing chin-ups - I can officially announce that I'm able to do 10 reps! (before starting, my life record was 6 and it was from my teenage times!).
-Plan for 2021 - be able to do 10 reps of pull-ups (I'm at 4 at the moment 😓) and 20 of chin-ups! 💪

-## Small failures

-Due to lack of time (or bad time management 🙄) I've ran only couple times during this year (and I think it was LITERALLY a couple (2!) times 😓).

 ## Social media

 - twitter: ([@lukaszkups](https://twitter.com/lukaszkups)): +19 new followers (106 in total)